2002–03 Chelsea F.C. season

 The 2002–03 season was Chelsea's 89th competitive season, 11th consecutive season in the Premier League and 97th year as a club.
-Managed by Claudio Ranieri, the club did not manage to win any silverware.
+The club was managed by Claudio Ranieri.

 In the Premier League, Chelsea finished fourth behind Manchester United, Arsenal and Newcastle United.
 With the fourth-place finish, Chelsea secured a place in the UEFA Champions League third qualifying round.

-In the UEFA Cup, Chelsea took a first round exit, losing 5–4 on aggregate to Norwegian club Viking FK.
+In the UEFA Cup, Chelsea took a first round exit, losing 5–4 on aggregate to Norwegian club Viking.
 Chelsea also managed to reach the quarter-finals of both the Football League Cup and the FA Cup, but lost 1–0 to Manchester United and 3–1 to Arsenal in a replay, respectively.